 PUBLISHED ON June 3, 2019

-If your battery ever dies, your first reaction is probably to replace it immediately.
+If your battery dies, your first reaction is likely to replace it immediately.
 Unlike modern lithium-ion batteries, a car battery isn't something you can simply plug into the wall to recharge.
-With the right battery maintainer, however, it's possible to keep its charge up without having to worry about it going dead or to bring it back to life.
+With the correct battery maintainer, however, it's possible to keep its charge so you don't have to worry about it going dead or to bringing it back to life.

 Why Trust Us

 All of our reviews are based on market research, expert input, or practical experience with most products we include.
 This way, we offer genuine, accurate guides to help you find the best picks.

 - Keep car batteries charged.
 The lifespan of most car batteries is fairly straightforward: The charge slowly decreases until there is no juice left.
 A battery maintainer makes it easy to keep the battery "topped" every now and then so you can extend the battery life.
 Some can also tackle other vehicle batteries like a motorcycle battery.

 - Store batteries when not in use.
 All batteries lose their charge over time, even when they aren't in use.
 A maintainer is a good way to store batteries long term.
 The maintainer will keep the battery charged without the risk of overcharging or damaging it.

 - Restore old batteries.
 Not all battery maintainers can bring a battery back from the dead, but some maintainer and charger combos can alternate modes to for the type of battery charging required to bring old lead-acid batteries back to a full charge.